 In my humble opinion, the early 2000s were the flyest era in the Olsen twins’ beauty evolution.
 Need I remind you of the ABC Family one-season wonder So Little Time?
 Mary-Kate had the straight, flippy hair; Ashley had the tight barrel curls.
 I knew this 2001 glory had to make it into my week of throwback beauty.

 I decided to base my look on Mary-Kate.
 (Growing up, she was always my favorite twin.)
 There were three key elements: the outward hair flip, the intense pink blush, and the ultra-glossy lip.

 I used my precious new Chi to straighten my hair, curving the tool outward at the ends to create that famous flip.
 To lock the style in place, I used none other than Herbal Essences hair spray.

-I applied a bubblegum-colored blush from Hard Candy, with a generous hand.
-For lips, I grabbed the nearest pink color and topped it off with a shiny coat of MAC’s clear lip glass.
-And for a final touch, I spritzed myself all over with Victoria’s Secret Love Spell.
+I applied a bubblegum-colored blush with a generous hand, and for lips I grabbed the nearest pink color and topped it off with a shiny coat of MAC’s Clear Lip Glass ($18).
+And for a final touch, I spritzed myself all over with Victoria’s Secret Love Spell ($16).